engellab/DSRP/README.md

 #### Pre-defined Renewal distribution

-These functions generate inter-spike intervals (ISIs) for the renewal process.
+These functions generate inter-spike intervals (ISIs) in operational time from the pre-defined renewal distributions.

 ##### 1. `Clock_ISI_generator()`